 2. Severe Headache

-A headache is a symptom of many health problems such as flu, sinus, cold etc. but it is also considered as a warning sign for high blood pressure.
+A headache is a symptom of many health problems such as flu, sinus, cold, etc. but it is also considered a warning sign for high blood pressure.
 The relation between a headache and blood pressure has been examined in many studies and they found that in some patients an increased blood pressure can be the cause of a headache.
-Blood pressure changes are also encountered in the patients suffering from a migraine.
+Blood pressure changes are also encountered in patients suffering from a migraine.
 Generally, early morning headache is considered to be a symptom of hypertension or high blood pressure.
-In fact, most of the patients with a severe headache are found to be the patients of hypertension.
+In fact, most of the patients with severe headaches are found to be patients with hypertension.

 Also Read: 5 Tips To Keep Your Heart Super Healthy

 High blood pressure does not come necessarily with some early warning signs but sometimes chest pain is associated with high blood pressure.
 Do not ignore the chest pain that hits you suddenly, it can be a warning sign for you as it can be just due to indigestion or it can lead to heart attack.
 The chest pain that is usually associated with high blood pressure is known as aortic dissection.
 It occurs when an injury to the innermost layer of the aorta allows the blood to flow between the layers of the aortic wall.
 Aorta is the main artery in the human body that originates from the left ventricle of the heart and goes down to the abdomen.

 4. Blurred Vision